bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## removeElementPropertySetDeprecated
+## removeElementPropertySet

-> removeElementPropertySetDeprecated(cloudPk, elementUuid, id, ifcPk, projectPk)
+> removeElementPropertySet(cloudPk, elementUuid, id, modelPk, projectPk)

 Remove a PropertySet from an element